certego/.github/README.dev.md

 ## 📖 Setup
 CI files of base directory must be *hard linked* in the `.github/.github` folder, so they can be tested.
-Since GitHub is not able to store the fact that these files are hardlink, you need to restore it executing [this script](.github/hooks/pre-commit).
+Since GitHub is not able to store the fact that these files are hardlink, you need to restore it executing [this script](.github/hooks/pre-commit) at every checkout.
 From project root:
 ```bash
 GIT_DIR=.git .github/hooks/pre-commit